stashed/stash/docs/design.md

 **How it will work?:**

-- Stash will lunch a Job to restore the backed up database and initialize target with this recovered data.
+- Stash will launch a Job to restore the backed up database and initialize target with this recovered data.

 ## Schedule Backup Cluster YAMLs